tszereny/real_estate_hungary/README.md

 # Scrape real estates listed in Hungary
 # What is it?
-Python script, which scrapes the largest real estate website in Hungary
+Python script, which scrapes the largest real estate website in Hungary.
+It extracts pieces of public information from website's source code.
 # Features

 Two languages: